aaditya-web-dev/collage-portal/README.md

 1.Go to Visual Studio Code

-2.go to terminal and write cd
+2.go to terminal and write cd cllg

 3.then write a command py manage.py runserver